Seas0/nccl-tests-manual/README.md

 ```

 Run manually across nodes without `mpirun`/SSH by starting one process on each
-node and using the built-in TCP rendezvous.
-Rank 0 listens on
+node and using the built-in TCP rendezvous:
-`NCCL_TESTS_MASTER_PORT`, waits for all other ranks, broadcasts the NCCL unique
-ID, and the benchmark barriers/allreduces use the same control connection.

 On node 0: